 Boston broke it open and chased Cobb with four more, making it 8-0 in the fourth.
 Benintendi hit his two-run single.
 Ramirez added an RBI double and scored on shortstop Manny Machando’s throwing error — his second of the game.

-Red Sox: Betts bruised his left foot in a collision with catcher Chance Sisco's left shin guard when he scored in the first.
+Red Sox: Betts bruised his left foot in a collision with catcher Chance Sisco’s left shin guard when he scored in the first.
 He came out a few innings later.
-The team said X-rays were negative. ...
-Manager Alex Cora said LHP Drew Pomeranz, recovering from a strained left forearm flexor since spring training, felt good after his second rehab start on Friday and could be returning to the rotation soon.
-"It seems like he's ready," Cora said.
+The team said X-rays were negative, but Cora said Betts will likely have Sunday off. ...
+Cora also said LHP Drew Pomeranz, recovering from a strained left forearm flexor since spring training, felt good after his second rehab start on Friday and could return to the rotation Thursday or Friday.

 EAGER TO GO